Damore/account-api/README.md

 ## Purpose

-The service exposes endpoints to retrieve account information by `userId`, demonstrating reactive programming patterns as outlined in the `reactive-design-patterns` project.
+The service exposes endpoints to retrieve account information by `userId`.
+Each package will contain a different problem/error scenario to demonstrate various design patterns for integration and resilience in reactive systems.

 ## Usage